nturaga/bioc_msr_tech_blog/README.md

 docker pull mcr.microsoft.com/bioconductor/bioconductor_docker:RELEASE_3_14
 ```

+These images can be used with Azure container instances (ACI) with the available [launch instructions](http://bioconductor.org/help/docker/#msft).

 The added benefit of these docker images are the availability of
 pre-compiled Bioconductor package binaries.
 These package binaries
 speed up the installtion of packages on the Docker image and provide